vuejs/awesome-vue/README.md

  - [@lossendae/vue-table](https://lossendae.github.io/vue-table) - Simple table component for Vue.js 2.x with pagination and sortable columns.
  - [el-data-table](https://github.com/FEMessage/el-data-table) - base on element-ui, makes crud easily
  - [DevExtreme Vue Grid](https://devexpress.github.io/devextreme-reactive/vue/grid/) - High-performance plugin-based Vue data grid for Bootstrap.
+ - [vue-ads-table-tree](https://github.com/arnedesmedt/vue-ads-table-tree) - A vue Table component, with filtering, sorting and pagination.
+Rows can have child rows, so a tree structure can be build.
+It also supports async calls to load rows from the backend.
+It's build with the css framework [tailwindcss](https://tailwindcss.com/docs/what-is-tailwind/)

 ### Notification